What is my blood made of?

 Red blood cells

 Red blood cells (erythrocytes) are the largest proportion of blood cells.
-They transport oxygen through the body using haemoglobin, a protein that uses iron to bind oxygen to itself, making it the perfect transport medium for oxygen.
-A lack of haemoglobin and iron is called anaemia.
+They transport oxygen through the body using hemoglobin, a protein that uses iron to bind oxygen to itself, making it the perfect transport medium for oxygen.
+A lack of hemoglobin and iron is called anemia.

 White blood cells